rriley513/pdb_tutorial/README.md

 Here we can see that the `preorder_tree_traversal` file first defines a function `preorder_traversal_list`, and we can see a bit of its implementation.

-Sometimes we do want to see the entire file, however, and we can use the `ll` or `longlist` command to achieve that.
+However, sometimes we want to see the entire function we're in (or frame), and we can use the `ll` or `longlist` command to achieve that.
 ~~~
 (Pdb) ll
 1  -> import Binary_Tree